Effects of quintessence on scattering and absorption sections of black holes: Classical and semi-classical cross-sections

 In the case of geodesics coming from the infinity to a turning point $u_{0}$ , the deflection angle is given by;

 where

-The impact parameter $b(\Theta)$, associated with the scattering cross-section is given by;
+The impact parameter $\hat{b}(\Theta)$, associated with the scattering cross-section is given by;

 When we consider partial waves in the scattering phenomenon, it is necessary to consider the interference that occurs between partial waves with different angular momenta.
 This situation is not considered by the classical scattering (\ref{Sec}).
-The approximate method that considers the interference of the waves for low angles and high-frequency scalar plane waves ($w >> 1$) is the semi-classical approach (Glory scattering) \cite{PhysRevD.31.1869}.
-The glory approximation of the scalar scattering cross sections by spherically symmetric Black Holes is given by;
+The approximate method that considers the interference of the waves for large angles and high-frequency scalar plane waves ($\text{w} >> 1$) is the semi-classical approach (Glory scattering) \citep{Mat85}.

+The unstable orbits give rise to a Glory in the backward direction.
+A Glory is a bright spot or halo that appears on--axis in the backward direction from the scatterer.

+The Glory approximation of the scalar scattering cross sections by spherically symmetric Black Holes is given by;

-here, $w$ is the wave frequency. $J_{2s}^2$ stands for the Bessel function of first kind of order $2s$ where $s$ represents the spin, $s=0$ for scalar waves.
-The impact parameter of the reflected waves ($\theta \sim\pi$) is denoted by $b_g$.
-As a semi-classical approximation, it is valid for $Mw \gg 1$ ($M$ the mass of the BH)
+here, $\text{w}$ is the wave frequency. $J_{2s}^2$ stands for the Bessel function of first kind of order $2s$ where $s$ represents the spin, $s=0$ for scalar waves.
+The impact parameter of the reflected waves ($\theta \sim\pi$) is denoted by $\hat{b}_g$.
+As a semi-classical approximation, it is valid for $M\text{w} \gg 1$ ($M$ the mass of the BH)